mr563/devops/README.md

 ### Notes
 - Use the `forge deploy` command when you want to persist code changes.
 - Use the `forge install` command when you want to install the app on a new site.
-- Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.
+- Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command..

 ## Support